CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 In this guide we've learned how to use CARTOframes together with the Data Observatory to enrich our Starbucks dataset with a new population variable for our use case of revenue prediction analysis.
 For that purpose we've:

-- Choose the total population variable from the Data Observatory catalog
+- Chosen the total population variable from the Data Observatory catalog
 - Calculated the sum of total population for each store
 - Calculated the sum of total population around the walking areas of influence around each store

-Finally we've introduced some other advanced concepts and further explanation on how the enrichment works.
+Finally, we've introduced some other advanced concepts and further explanation on how the enrichment works.